michael2012z/BitBible/markdown/KJV/files/Job.md

 16. Lo, their good is not in their hand: the counsel of the wicked is far from me.

 17. How oft is the candle of the wicked put out! and how oft cometh their destruction upon them!
-God distributeth sorrows in his anger.candle: or, lamp
+God distributeth sorrows in his anger.

-18. They are as stubble before the wind, and as chaff that the storm carrieth away.carrieth: Heb. stealeth
+18. They are as stubble before the wind, and as chaff that the storm carrieth away.

-19. God layeth up his iniquity for his children: he rewardeth him, and he shall know it.his iniquity: that is, the punishment of his iniquity
+19. God layeth up his iniquity for his children: he rewardeth him, and he shall know it.

 20. His eyes shall see his destruction, and he shall drink of the wrath of the Almighty.